 1. What is National Testing Agency (NTA)?

 The Ministry of Human Resource Development (MHRD) has structure ‘National Testing Agency’ (NTA).
 Whose official website address is www.nta.ac.in.
-However, it is a premier testing Agency, to organize computer-based entrance exam, for higher educational Institutions.
-This shall bring in transparency as well as qualitative difference in Competitive exam procedure.
+However, it is a premier testing Agency, to organize a computer-based entrance exam, for higher educational institutions.
+This shall bring in transparency as well as the qualitative difference in Competitive exam procedure.
 For an additional detailed information please visit: www.nta.ac.in

 2. What is the Mission of NTA?

 The main goal of National Testing Agency is to improve quality and equity in education by administering research-based efficient, transparent, valid, reliable, fair and international level assessments.
 The best subject matter experts, psychometric and IT delivery, as well as security professionals, will assure that the current gaps in existing assessment systems are properly bridged and identified.